pynat/stable_coin/README.md

 The repository contains Python scripts for fetching, processing, and saving cryptocurrency and stock market data.
 It uses APIs (Binance for crypto, Yahoo Finance for stocks) to retrieve hourly data, enrich it with calculated metrics, and export the data as CSV files for analysis.

-The project includes models such as Linear Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost.
+The project includes models such as Logistic Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost.

 ```bash
 stable_coin/